Driving cars. Having sex. And in the times of COVID-19, shaking hands.

 Throughout various periods of the 20th century, particularly in Western Europe, physicians prescribed pharmaceutical-grade, low-cost heroin or cocaine.

-Amid the overdose crisis and the COVID-19 pandemic, “safe supply,” as activists have dubbed it, has emerged as a key intervention that could save lives in the face of increasing drug contamination and respect people’s choice of what they put in their body.
+Amid the overdose crisis and the COVID-19 pandemic, “safe supply,” as activists have dubbed it, has emerged as a key intervention that could save lives in the face of

 As with most social movements, harm reduction has its critics.
 Here’s a look at some common arguments.